miglopst/PIM_NDP_papers/README.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)[CF 2015][Data Access Optimization in a Processing-in-Memory System]<br/>
 This work optimizes how programs access PIM data<br/>
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)[ISCA 2016][Transparent offloading and mapping (TOM): Enabling programmer-transparent near-data processing in GPU systems]<br/>
+This work examines compiler-based mechanisms to decide what portions of code should be offloaded to PIM processing logic in a GPU-based system.<br/>
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)[IA 2017][Highly Scalable Near Memory Processing with Migrating Threads on the Emu System Architecture]<br/>
 ![#c5f015](https://placehold.it/15/c5f015/000000?text=+)[DAC 2017][Exploiting Parallelism for Convolutional Connections in Processing-In-Memory Architecture]<br/>
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)[TACO 2017][Triple Engine Processor (TEP): A Heterogeneous Near-Memory Processor for Diverse Kernel Operations]<br/>